mhahnFr/LeakSanitizer/README.md

 The backtraces are converted to human readable strings once that specific backtrace is printed.

-When a allocation function is called for the first time, the ``atexit`` handler and the signal handlers are installed.
+When an allocation function is called for the first time, the ``atexit`` handler and the signal handlers are installed.
 The ``atexit`` handler prints all allocations that are still registered when the program exits.